mimoo/messingWithAIs/README.md

 # Messing With AIs

 Exploration on AI messing stuff.
+See https://www.cryptologie.net/article/630/messing-with-ais/